Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations

 Informally speaking, our main result can be stated as follows.
 For a precise formulation, we refer the reader to Theorems \ref{teo_main} and \ref{teo_main_withgradient}.

 \begin{theorem} Let $F \subset J^ 2(X)$ be a ``good" subequation.
 Then,

-\end{theorem} Hereafter, when the equivalence in \eqref{duality} is satisfied, we will shortly say that \emph{duality holds for $F$}.
+\end{theorem} Hereafter, when the above equivalences are satisfied, we will shortly say that \emph{AK-duality holds for $F$}.
 An important feature is that Theorems \ref{teo_main} and \ref{teo_main_withgradient} apply to subequations $F$ which are just \emph{locally jet-equivalent} to most of the examples listed at page \pageref{esempi_intro}.
 Roughly speaking, a jet-equivalence can be thought as a way to plug non-constant coefficients in the subequation $F$ without, in general, affecting its properties, and considerably enlarges the range of applicability of our results (see the next sections for definitions).
 Moreover, Theorem \ref{teo_informal} is flexible enough to apply to good subequations which are unions-intersections of other good ones.
 As a relevant example for our applications, we can intersect eikonal subequations with those in $(\EE 2), \ldots, (\EE 8)$.
 To state the result, we first consider $f,\xi$ satisfying

 We write $E_\xi$ to indicate the eikonal type subequation

 Then, we have\footnote{Observe that, because of $\xi(0)=0$ in $(\xi 1)$, no jets with $r>0$ belong to $E_\xi$.
 This is not a problem, since $E_\xi$ appears related to Khas'minskii potentials, which are non-positive, while $\widetilde{E_\xi}$ is linked to the Ahlfors property, which considers upper-level sets above zero.}